SiegeLord/SLConfig/README.md

 Nodes in SLConfig are mutable and their values can be changed.
 The type of a node, however, cannot be changed.
-Additionally, a string node cannot be changed into aggregate node and vice versa.
+Additionally, a string node cannot be changed into an aggregate node and vice versa.
 Here are some examples of valid
 assignments:

 ```